All Episodes

 I just asked a couple questions to get out of the way.

-It's just particularly the Democrats are living in mortal fear that this is going to be discovered.
+It's just particularly, the Democrats are living in mortal fear that this is going to be discovered.

-The Democrats are living in mortal fear that this is going to be uncovered, discovered, massively widely reported.
+The Democrats are living in mortal fear that this is going to be uncovered, discovered, massively, widely reported.

 They're living in mortal fear that the Republicans are going to get their butts in gear and learn from this and start and try to replicate it.

-So far there's no sign of that.
+So far, there's no sign of that.

-This is um, this is Paul Ryan's state as well.
+This is Paul Ryan's state as well.

 And there are presidential rumblings for him.

-They're also presidential rumblings for Walker.
+There are also presidential rumblings for Walker.

 I have no feeling on that.

-I was I was surprised to see this story in the New York Times.
+But man, I was surprised to see this story in the New York Times.

 So the poor are getting a tax cut.